CNC Programming | What is CNC Programming? | Autodesk

 CNC waterjet cutters combine high-pressure water with an abrasive media to cut parts.

-Fusion 360 is commonly used for CNC programming and is known for its integrated CAD/CAM capabilities (US Site).
-Fusion 360 allows users to design 3D models of parts and then generate toolpaths and G-code for CNC machining.
+Autodesk Fusion is commonly used for CNC programming and is known for its integrated CAD/CAM capabilities (US Site).
+Autodesk Fusion allows users to design 3D models of parts and then generate toolpaths and G-code for CNC machining.

-With Fusion 360, you can create and edit 3D models, define machining operations, and generate toolpaths for various CNC processes such as milling, turning, and routing.
-The software offers a range of CAM features, including toolpath strategies, simulations, post-processing, and machine tool library management.
+With Autodesk Fusion, you can create and edit 3D models, define machining operations and generate toolpaths for various CNC processes such as milling, turning and routing.
+The software offers a range of CAM features, including toolpath strategies, simulations, post-processing and machine tool library management.

-Fusion 360's CAM functionality allows users to define cutting tools, set machining parameters such as feed rates and spindle speeds, select cutting strategies and simulate the machining process to detect and avoid collisions (US Site) or errors.
-Once the CAM setup is complete, Fusion 360 generates the corresponding G-code, which can be sent to the CNC machine for execution.
+Autodesk Fusion CAM functionality allows users to define cutting tools, set machining parameters such as feed rates and spindle speeds, select cutting strategies and simulate the machining process to detect and avoid collisions (US Site) or errors.
+Once the CAM setup is complete, Autodesk Fusion generates the corresponding G-code, which can be sent to the CNC machine for execution.

-Use the same machine to produce different parts simply by changing the CNC programme.
+Use the same machine to produce different parts simply by changing the CNC program.
 This versatility allows for quick setup and adaptation to changing production needs (US Site).

-Once a CNC programme is created and tested, it can be used repeatedly to produce identical parts.
+Once a CNC program is created and tested, it can be used repeatedly to produce identical parts.
 This is important in industries where precision and quality control are critical.

-Once the programme is set up correctly, the machine will execute the operations precisely as programmed, reducing the risk of mistakes caused by human factors like fatigue, inattention, or skill variations.
+Once the program is set up correctly, the machine will execute the operations precisely as programmed, reducing the risk of mistakes caused by human factors like fatigue, inattention or skill variations.

 Unlock additional capabilities for 3 to 5-axis CNC machining, sheet-based nesting and fabrication, and metals-based additive manufacturing.